kusumi/fileobj/doc/README.list_of_commands.md

         `[0-9a-zA-Z]             Go to marked position
         q[0-9a-zA-Z]             Record typed characters into register
         q                        Stop recording
-        sb                       Swap byte order of [count] characters u                        Undo changes
+        s$                       Go to the end of the sector.
+If a count is given go [count]-1 sectors downward s0                       Go to the first character of the sector sb                       Swap byte order of [count] characters sgo                      Go to [count] sector in the buffer (default first sector) sh                       Go [count] sectors to the left s<BACKSPACE>             Go [count] sectors to the left s<BACKSPACE2>            Go [count] sectors to the left sl                       Go [count] sectors to the right s<SPACE>                 Go [count] sectors to the right u                        Undo changes
         v                        Start/End visual mode
         V                        Start/End line visual mode